-FW4B: Similar performance to FW4A, with a compact design and HDMI ports.
+FW4B: Features a compact design and HDMI ports.
 The FW4B with 8G memory and 120G storage is the most popular unit and configuration.

 FW6A: Best for more complex networks.
 6 Ethernet ports for more physical network segments and additional AES-NI power for more VPN peformance.

-FW6B: Same as FW6A but with more CPU power for more rules, packages, VPNs, VLANs, etc. Successor to the previous gen model FW6B.
+FW6Br2: Same as FW6A but with more CPU power for more rules, packages, VPNs, VLANs, etc. Successor to the previous gen model FW6B.

 Congrats, you’ve made it all the way through this guide and you’re still with us!

 Still not sure which Vault you want?
 Feel free to reach out!